rkapl123/DBAddin/docs/DBFuncs.md

 ### Cell Config Deployment

-To easen the distribution of complex DB functions (especially queries), there is a config file mechanism in DBAddin: DB function (actually any Excel formula) configurations can be created in config files having extension XCL and are displayed with a tree-dropdown menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configs.
+To easen the distribution of complex DB functions (especially queries), there is a config file mechanism in DBAddin: DB function (actually any Excel formula) configurations can be created in config files having extension XCL and are displayed with a tree-drop-down menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configurations.

 The layout of these files is a pairwise, tab separated instruction where to fill (first element) Excel formulas (starting with "=" and being in R1C1 representation) or values (second element).
 Values are simple literal values to be inserted into Excel (numbers, strings, dates (should be interpretable by Excel !)), formulas are best taken from the return of ActiveCell.FormulaR1C1 !

-#### Creating configs
+#### Creating configurations

 There is a helping script ("createTableViewConfigs.vbs") to create a DBListFetch with a "select TOP 10000 * from ..." for all tables and views in a given database (In order for that script to work, the ADO driver has to support the "OpenSchema" method of the connection object).
 The working of that script is quite simple: It takes the name of the folder it is located in, derives from that the database name by excluding the first character and opens the schema information of that database to retrieve all view and table names from that.
 These names are used to build the config files (XCL).